intelie/gitbook-drilling/collector/remote-control/apis/backlog-sync-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="start" type="string" %}
-For date time information, the Unix epoch timestamp for the initial startDateTimeindex to be retrieved.
+ATTENTION: ONLY FOR DATE TIME requests, the Unix epoch timestamp for the initial startDateTimeindex to be retrieved.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="end" type="string" %}
-For date time information, the Unix epoch timestamp for the last endDateTimeindex to be retrieved.
+ATTENTION: ONLY FOR DATE TIME requests, the Unix epoch timestamp for the last endDateTimeindex to be retrieved.
+{% endswagger-parameter %}

+{% swagger-parameter in="body" name="depth" type="json" %}
+ATTENTION: ONLY FOR DEPTH requests, an inner object containing `start`, `end` and `uom`.
 {% endswagger-parameter %}

 {% swagger-parameter in="body" name="qualifier" type="string" %}